Live Activities

 Implement Android Live Updates

-Android supports the creation of notifications that behave similar to iOS Live Activities.
+Android supports the creation of notifications that behave similarly to iOS Live Activities.
 More information is available in our guide on Android Live Updates.

 How to create and update a Live Activity